35 of the Coolest French Fashion Brands Every Girl Should Know

 Style Notes: Part of Chanel's special ateliers, Maison Michel is a mighty fine purveyor of hats.
 From jaunty berets to fedoras, Minnie Mouse ears to tulle veils, if there's an accessory that changes every outfit, it can be found here.

-What to Buy: We love the wide-brim hats that are ideal for summer.
+What to Buy: We love the felt fedora hats that are ideal for any weather.

 Style Notes: There's always a punky finish to everything Zadig puts into the world—whether a studded bag like this or a slung-on velvet blazer you could wear to a concert with ripped jeans.